-How to contact your U.S. Representative:
+How to contact your U.S. members of Congress:

 - Follow up with a phone call to their office to make sure they received your letter.

 - Follow up with a phone call or another email to them if you don’t hear back within a few days.
 Be sure to tell them you are a constituent.

 Persistence pays off!
 Keep calling and writing until you get an answer and ask others to do the same.

 Email Subject: Your leadership is needed to prevent hot car deaths

 I am writing to you about a tragic, yet solvable, problem which we need your leadership to resolve.
 Over 1,000 children have died in hot cars since 1990.